-Submit to the Google Form "Summer 2019 - When you have missed or will miss a class." (https://goo.gl/forms/ev8oNY6hWcuHvANz2)
+Submit to the Google Form "Missed classes / Late arrival" (https://goo.gl/forms/ ev8oNY6hWcuHvANz2).
+Note that it includes instructions on how to submit supporting documentation.

-4.4.
+4.6.
 Early departure or late arrival due to midterms in other classes

-I do not consider this a valid reason for missing part of the class, unless the room is far away.
+I do not consider this a valid reason for missing part of the class, unless the room is far away or in the case of a DSP accommodation overlap.

-4.5.
+4.7.
 Travel plans

-Students or their parents sometimes schedule travel plans very close to class sessions.
+Students (or their parents) sometimes schedule travel plans very close to class sessions.
 I do not consider inexpensive tickets or other absences due to planned travel as excusable in many cases.
 I also don't consider delayed flights as excusable if the arrival time was the same day as class.

-4.6.
+4.8.
 Job interviews